rodrigoescorcio/Numerical/README.md

 # Numerical Calculus

-This repository contains code for numeric algorithms presented in Numerical Calculus courses.
-Along with code, there are explanations about each method shown.

-All code is written in Jupyter Notebooks, therefore you can use then to study by changing the model parameters from your computer.
+The project goal is to build notes on numeric algorithms presented in most Numerical Calculus courses that can be used both for theoretical learning of methods and for practical activities.
+All code is written as Jupyter Notebooks, using Python, therefore you can use then to study by changing the model parameters and functions from your computer.
+This project is done for you to experiment with the notebooks and learn better.

+The full file containing all notes is [here](https://github.com/sampaio23/Numerical/blob/master/final.pdf), **but it's not finished yet**.

+In order to use the material, you need to install *jupyter* in your computer.
+You can follow the tutorials [here](https://jupyter.readthedocs.io/en/latest/install.html), using the method that most adapt to your operational system.

 **Contents**